 This is what I’m going on about in this entire article.
 Besides strengthening steel and improving on its ductility, annealing removes the impurities of the metal as well.
-Annealing makes it soft to work with and gives it better edge retention than the hardened variant.
+Annealing makes it soft to work with and gives it better edge retention than the hardened state.

 How to Anneal a Nicholson File?

 You’ll have to follow the annealing process I mentioned to a tee.
 After you’re done, make sure to test the file out for proper annealing.
 I’d take another steel file and rub them against each other.
 This is to see if the newer one bites into the skates.
 If that does, it’s a quality job.

 Nicholson steel produces scales once annealed.
 People will have to dip the file in vinegar overnight after it’s been processed just to remove the scale and condition it.

 What Temperature Should I Heat Up On to Anneal a File?